Force fields#

 return (ks / 2.0) * (l - l0) ** 2

-# feed with equilibrium distance and a stiff force constant
+# Feed with equilibrium distance and a stiff force constant

-# fitting for full curve
+# Fit the full curve

 opt_harm1 = curve_fit(harm_func, bond_l, bond_e, [bond_l[bond_indx], 1000])